JayBHEDA410/UART--Protocol-/README.md

 # UART-Protocol-

-This repository contains a Verilog implementation of a UART (Universal Asynchronous Receiver-Transmitter).
+This repository contains a Verilog implementation of a UART (Universal Asynchronous Receiver-Transmitter) protocol.

 # Features
 Full-duplex communication.